It's Broadcast Excellence, as you've come to know and love it, here on the one and only Excellence in Broadcasting Network.

 They're bootlegged all over the place.

-Don't be so sure you're the only guy that has them.
+You're the only guy that has them.

 Well, I still enjoy mine.

-Um, I myself have two of those videos, for example.
+I myself have two of those videos, for example.

 Do you?

-But John Fund has a piece that well, I didn't have a chance to get into this today, and I'd hoped to go through the whole day, but you called and I'm going to address it.
+Well, I didn't have a chance to get into this today, and I'd hoped to go through the whole day, but you called and I'm going to address it.

-I had hoped to Go through the whole day without blaming anybody else for this loss, because I hate that.
+I had hoped to go through the whole day without blaming anybody else for this loss, because I hate that.

-I, you know, when you when you when things go wrong, you have to look inwardly and you have to say, what did you do wrong?
+When things go wrong, you have to look inwardly and you have to say, what did you do wrong?

-Uh can't can't blame voters.
+Can't blame voters.

-You know, voters are voters.
+Voters are voters.

-You gotta go get them.
+You got to go get them.

 They ran out of ballots.

-Uh so many Republicans showed up to vote, they ran out of ballots and people left and didn't vote.
+So many Republicans showed up to vote, they ran out of ballots and people left and didn't vote.

 Didn't have time to come back.

-You know, they had a merit at marriage amendment on the ballot in Virginia.
+Another interesting thing about that, by the way, they had a marriage amendment on the ballot in Virginia.

 And that thing won by a huge majority, establishing marriage as that institution between one man and one woman.